PERMANENT RETAIL FOOD ESTABLISHMENTS

 A temporary food establishment is one that operates at a public event.
 If you fall into this category, please see our Temporary Food Establishment page for more information.

 If your establishment does not fall into the temporary food establishment category, then it is in the permanent food establishment category.
-These establishments are issued an annual permit, which expire every June 30 and must be renewed annually.
+These establishments are issued an annual permit, which expires every June 30 and must be renewed annually.
 Permits are non-refundable and not transferable between owners nor locations.
 The first step to obtaining an annual permit is plan review.

 PLAN REVIEW